Last updated on November 2016

 - identification as Aboriginal or Torres Strait Islander for enrolment into qualifications that are on AHRI’s scope of registration as a Registered Training Organisation (RTO)

-AHRI will enable you to access our website and make general telephone enquiries without having to identify yourself.
+Where it is practical and lawful for us to do so, AHRI will enable you to access our website and make general telephone enquiries without having to identify yourself.
 AHRI also enables you to respond to our surveys anonymously.

 Cookies through the HRM website